Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 {: .warning }
 > ⚠︎ Manually pairing players will reassign all the board numbers for the round.
 It is **highly** recommended to wait for the end of the round before pairing players manually.
-> This is due to a restriction in _Papi_ and well be resolved in a future version once we move to a fully independent database.
+> This is due to a restriction in _Papi_ and will be resolved in a future version once we move to a fully independent database.

 ---